christianotieno/css-grid-based-framework/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. [![GitHub forks](https://img.shields.io/github/forks/ChristianOtieno/Grid-Based-Framework?style=social)](https://github.com/ChristianOtieno/Grid-Based-Framework)
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/FrameworkFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some FrameworkFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/FrameworkFeature`)
 5. Open a Pull Request